 - Amyloplasts – Amyloplasts are greatest among all three – Amyloplasts, proteinoplasts and elaioplasts and are easily charged with storing starch.

 - Proteinoplasts – Proteinoplasts helps in storing the proteins that a plant needs and can be typically found in seeds.

 - Elaioplasts -Elaioplasts helps in storing fats and oils that are needed by the plant.

-There are many plants which are inherited from the plastids from just single parent.
-Angiosperm inherits plastids from the female gamete while there are many gymnosperms who will inherit plastids from the male pollen.
+There are many plants which are inherited from the plastids from just a single parent.
+Angiosperms inherit plastids from the female gamete while there are many gymnosperms that inherit plastids from the male pollen.
 Algae inherit plastids from one parent only.
-The inheritance of the plastid DNA seems to be 100% uniparental.
+The inheritance of the plastids DNA seems to be 100% uniparental.
 In hybridisation, the inheritance of plastid seems to be more erratic.

 Stay tuned with BYJU’S to learn more in detail about Plant Cell, Plastids, Types, Structure and its functions.